sanctuarycomputer/style/README.md

 <br>

-Write verbose HTML over verbose CSS.
-(It's easier to maintain one file than two!).
+It is important to write verbose HTML over verbose CSS.
 Think of your CSS like little Lego bricks, rather than complex, hard-to-find identities.
 As of recent, we adopted the utility-first CSS framework [Tailwind](https://tailwindcss.com/) to help us compose and scafold our style classes.
-Tailwind is packed with  classes like `flex`, `mt-4`, `overflow-hidden`, `items-center` and `bg-white` that can be used to build any design, directly in your mark up.
-Let's compare two examples of using tailwind to writing pure semantic css.
+Tailwind is packed with  classes like `flex`, `mt-4`, `overflow-hidden`, `items-center` and `bg-white`.
+These utility classes can be used to build any design directly in our mark up.
+Let's compare two examples of using tailwind to writing pure semantic css:

-**Good :**
+**The Tailwind Way :**  :nail_care:

 ```html
 <div class="p-6 max-w-sm mx-auto bg-white rounded-xl shadow-md flex items-center space-x-4">